-- 1. For new or existing Principal or Accessory Structures that do not meet permitted dimensional standards, located on Existing Lots, and which are undergoing structural alteration, improvement or modification that require a Zoning Permit or result in 500 square feet of site disturbance. - a.
-New or altered existing Principal Structures that do not meet the minimum living area of 1,200 sq. ft. must not have an area less than the existing building square footage. - b.
-New or altered existing Principal Structures that do not meet the minimum first floor area of 600 sq. ft. must not have an area less than the existing building footprint square footage. - c.
-New or altered existing Principal Structures on Lakeshore lots that are 50 feet or less in width, that exceed 25 feet in height, may be allowed up to 35 feet if one or more of the following conditions are met: - The existing Principal Structure is over 25 feet in height - The existing surrounding buildings within 200 feet (on adjacent lots) average 30 feet or greater in height.
-(See R-1S CUP Average Height Diagram). - The new or altered existing Principal Structure is designed with a 10-foot building projection in which the width of the projection extends across at least 60% of the Shore Yard building façade.
-This projected area should be designed with a maximum height of 25 feet to minimize the perceived height of the building as seen from the lake.
-(See R-1S CUP -Elevation Projection Diagram).
+- 1. For new or existing Principal or Accessory Structures that do not meet permitted dimensional standards, located on Existing Lots, and which are undergoing structural alteration, improvement or modification that require a zoning permit or result in 500 square feet of site disturbance. - (a) New or existing Principal Structures that do not meet the minimum living area of 1,200 sq. ft. must not have an area less than the existing building square footage. - (b) New or existing Principal Structures that do not meet the minimum first floor area of 600 sq. ft. must not have an area less than the existing building footprint square footage. - (c) New or existing Principal Structures that exceed 25 feet in height shall be allowed up to 35 feet if street yard and shore yard elevations do not exceed 1:1 vertical to horizontal proportions (see R-1S CUP Building Proportions Diagram) and if one or more of the following conditions are met: - The existing Principal Structure is over 25 feet in height - The existing surrounding buildings on adjacent lots average 30 feet or greater (see R-1S CUP -Average Height Diagram) - The new or altered existing Principal Structure is designed with a 15-foot step-back from street yard or shore yard facades (whichever is taller) to minimize the perceived height of the building as seen from that yard (see R-1S CUP Elevation Stepback Diagram).
+The lower projection on a street yard façade should not contain street facing garage doors and when appropriate, should include a full-size window and a pedestrian doorway that is accessible from the street. - (d) New or existing Principal or Accessory Structures that do not meet permitted street, rear, or side yard setbacks must not encroach beyond the existing street, rear, or side yard footprints.
+In no case shall the side setback be less than 3' (absolute minimum setback) (see R-1S CUP Yard Setback Diagram).